tylerwoodcook/ollemur/README.md

 ## Dev Notes

-- You can use `npm run build` to build/minify the app files, tree-shake unused code, compress assets and hash filenames for cache busting.
+- `npm run build` to build/minify the app files, tree-shake unused code, compress assets and hash filenames for cache busting - also runs `format`.
-- You can use `npm run format` to format all files with Prettier.
+- `npm run format` to format all files with Prettier.
+- `npm run start` to start the dev server